click on a question to reveal the answer

 Tip: Puddle and Flint sometimes take an afternoon nap

-Not at all!
-All our birds are by nature very lazy.
-Flying takes energy and that is a bad thing for a bird.
-So they fly to find food or to find show off in breeding season, and after that they go and sit on their favourite perch.
+All birds are by nature very lazy.
+Flying takes energy and wasting that is a bad thing for a bird.
+So they fly to find food, protect their territory or to show off in breeding season to attract a friend, and after that they go and sit on their favourite perch and relax.
 For our birds this is when they are in their aviaries.

 Remember all our birds do get to fly free every day!

-No our birds get excited when they know it is almost their time to fly.
+Our birds get very excited when they know it is almost their time to fly.
 They know the time better than some of the falconers!
-So look out for those that are getting a bit excited, or if they are staring at the back of the aviary, they are probably the ones that are waiting to go out to fly next.
+If you look out for those that are getting a bit excited, or if they are staring at the back of the aviary, they are probably the ones that you are about to see in the next show.
+Over the day, all of our birds get a chance to fly, some just have more patience than others!

 Owls and Raptors do not live in boxes, they use them to nest as protection for their young or because they are frightened and want to hide.
-Our birds are all very relaxed around people and so do not need to hide and prefer to sit on their favourite perch as they would do naturally in the wild.
+The birds you see here are not breeding and are all very relaxed around people and so do not need to hide and prefer to sit on their favourite perch as they would do naturally in the wild.

 Click on a question to reveal the answer